material-motion/material-motion/concepts/patterns.md

 In this example, `CustomBehavior` represents the concept of Intention.
 The `animate` function can be executed by a separate system.

-Multiple Intentions can be attached to a given target.
+More than one Intention can be attached to a given target.

 Consider this pseudo-code: